P5vc/zecwallet-python/README.md

 unzip /tmp/zecwallet.zip -d /home/ubuntu/ZcashWallet
 ```

-Next, you will need to install Zecwallet-Python, which can by done using [pip]([pip · PyPI](https://pypi.org/project/pip/)):
+Next, you will need to install Zecwallet-Python, which can by done using [pip](https://pypi.org/project/pip/):

 ```bash
 pip3 install zecwallet
 ```

-Alternatively, you may copy the `wallet.py` file from [our GitHub repository]([Zecwallet-Python/wallet.py at main · P5vc/Zecwallet-Python · GitHub](https://github.com/P5vc/Zecwallet-Python/blob/main/zecwallet/wallet.py)), and import that locally into your project.
+Alternatively, you may copy the `wallet.py` file from [our GitHub repository](https://github.com/P5vc/Zecwallet-Python/blob/main/zecwallet/wallet.py), and import that locally into your project.

 # Usage